sensu/sensu-docs/content/sensu-core/0.29/guides/troubleshooting.md

 {{< highlight shell >}}
 "event":{"id":"f4a9453f-ac70-4e91-a601-a97ff31c589a"}{{< /highlight >}}

 Ensure that the event is being handled by the mailer handler (you can do this by searching for the `event_id` and looking at additional log entries to confirm that the event is handled as expected).
-It's worth noting that in the mailer example, the issue that is typically seen is that the handler doing its own event filtering.
+It's worth noting that in the mailer example, the issue typically seen is a lack of notifications due to the handler performing its own event filtering.
 The solution is to set a low refresh value in the check configuration.

-#### Most common issues surfaced
+### Most common issues surfaced
 Troubleshooting via the local client socket typically surfaces the following types of issues:

 * Misconfiguration (either of Sensu, or a handler’s/integration’s corresponding service)